sharypic/dev-center/index.md

 ## Introduction

-Hey, welcome on sharypic developer center!
+Hey, welcome on sharypic developer center.
 This website will teach you:

-* our APIs, that you can certainly use to build something great.
+* our APIs, that you can certainly use to build something great!
 * our [gallery widget](/dev-center/embed.html), that you can directly embed on your website.

 If you have a question or a specific requirement, feel free to reach us at [contact@sharypic.com](mailto:contact@sharypic.com)